hyperledger/fabric-rfcs/text/orderer-v3.md

 In case the responder node is located behind a TLS terminating reverse proxy, it can be configured to ignore the `session_binding` check, but the check will be enabled by default.

+# Backward compatibility and upgrade from a v2 network to a v3 network
+[upgrade]: #backward-compatibility-and-upgrade-from-a-v2-network-to-a-v3-network

+A Raft orderer implemented using the new ordering service framework will support the v2 channel configuration.
+This also means that TLS pinning based authentication will still be an optional communication medium, and it will not be mandatory to move to enrollment certificate based authentication.

+An upgrade from v2 to v3 will take place by first upgrading the binary, and then activating the v3 capability.
+The latter is needed for the channel configuration schema fields introduced in [the block verification RFC](https://github.com/hyperledger/fabric-rfcs/pull/48) to be used.

-# Testing
+# Implementation Plan and Testing
-[testing]: #testing
+[impl-testing]: #implementation-plan-and-testing

 All new components build will be designed to be testable and stable, and will have unit tests with good code coverage.
-As this RFC deals with building a framework, there are no integration tests to be built, but only unit tests.
+As this RFC deals with building a framework, there are no integration tests to be built, but only additional unit tests.

+The Raft ordering service will be re-implemented using the framework, and as such, the existing Raft integration tests will be used as a sanity test.

+After the work has been completed, any ordering service code that is unrelated to the ordering service framework will be removed from the
+Fabric main branch.